sdragos1/arcade/docs/addGraphicLibrary.md

 ### Basic:

-To do this please create your folder at this place "src/graphicals" and named this repertoir in minicules by the name of your graphic libraries.
+To do this please create your folder at this place "src/graphicals" and named this repertoir in lowercase letter by the name of your graphic libraries.

 ------------

-Then for your libraries to be added to the construction of our projects, I let you go in the file "src/graphicals/CMakeLists.txt".
+Then for your libraries to be added to the construction of our projects, I let you go in the file **"src/graphicals/CMakeLists.txt"**.
 When you are in this file, at the end you should see:

 ```bash